“Prepare thy work without, and make it fit for thyself in the field; and afterwards build thine house.” Proverbs 24:27

 Even Jesus, at the young age of 12 declared to His earthly parents, “How is it that ye sought me? wist ye not that I must be about my Father’s business?”
 (Luke 2:49).
 He was found where the work of the heavenly Father was going on, and not where the earthly work was.

 How much of our focus on the earthly has taken over the heavenly?
-Proverbs 24:27 says, “Prepare your outside work, Make it fit for yourself in the field; and afterward build your house,” (NKJV).
+Proverbs 24:27 says, “Prepare thy work without, and make it fit for thyself in the field; and afterwards build thine house.”

 We must put our work in proper order and the greater must demand more of our care.
 The farmer prepares the ground rightly and plans accordingly the fields before he focuses on his house.
 And, while he is building his own house he will gain the benefits of the harvest the fields are producing.
 Likewise, how much more will we be built on a firm foundation if we prioritize God’s work over our own “building projects;” making productive the things for the kingdom of God and working His fields?